austiezr/sfmta-data-analysis-ds/sfmta-api/README.md

 deployed and functioning via a docker container on Elastic Beanstalk [here][live-api].

 You should receive credentials to manage it from your TL;\
-If not, reach out to me through slack or email (austin-robinson@lambdastudents.com)\
+If not, reach out to me through email (austin-robinson@lambdastudents.com)\
 and I may be able to help.

 It is very finicky and easily upset.
 You must be gentle and kind or it will punish you.